michaelrhodes/huey/README.md

 # Huey

-Huey is a little Javascript utility that finds the dominant colour of an image, then returns it as an RGB array.
+Huey is a little Javascript utility that finds the dominant colour of an image and returns it as an RGB array.

 ## Usage